step-security-bot/jans/docs/admin/auth-server/client-management/client-configuration.md

 ### Key Rotation

-Janssen Server allows clients to configure keys using JWKS.
+Janssen Server allows clients to configure keys using JWKS or by providing a [JWKS_URI](https://www.rfc-editor.org/rfc/rfc7591#section-2).
+Use of this parameter is preferred over the "jwks" parameter, as it allows for easier key rotation.

+### Cryptographic and Encryption Algorithms

 The client can select algorithms for cryptographic and encryption during client configuration.
 Janssen Server supports a list of algorithms as listed in response of Janssen Server's well-known